How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 To book an American Airlines flight, you will want either AAdvantage miles or British Airways Avios (their name for miles).

-Both parents open should open AAdvantage cards from either Barclay or Citi.
-OR both parents open Chase Sapphire Preferred cards IF your airport has direct flights to Orlando on American Airlines.
+Both parents should open AAdvantage co-branded cards from either Barclay or Citi.
+OR both parents open Chase Sapphire Preferred cards IF your airport has nonstop flights to Orlando on American Airlines.

-There are 2 banks that issue AAdvantage credit cards: Citi and Barclaycard.
-Benefits are very similar for both cards, including a free checked bag, better boarding group, and 10% rebate of redeemed miles.
+There are 2 banks that issue AAdvantage credit cards: Citi and Barclay.
+Benefits are very similar for both cards.

-- Currently, the sign up bonus on the Barclaycard AAdvantage Aviator Red is 60,000 miles and there is no minimum spending requirement!
+- Currently, the welcome bonus on the Barclaycard AAdvantage Aviator Red is 60,000 miles and there is no minimum spending requirement!
+(Update 2019: This offer has expired)

 - There is an annual fee of $95, but all you have to do to get the 60,000 miles is pay the annual fee and make one purchase in any amount (even a pack of gum counts!).

-- 120,000 miles is more than enough for 4 tickets at the saver level from anywhere in the continental US to Orlando.
+- 120,000 miles should be enough for 4 tickets at the saver level from anywhere in the continental US to Orlando.

 - On this card, the $95 annual fee is waived the first year, but there is a minimum spending requirement of $3,000 to get the bonus.